hd929/hd929/README.md

 - 👋 Hi, I’m John
-- 👀 I’m interested in code project
+- 👀 I’m interested in project

 <!---
 ZepbachVNTM/ZepbachVNTM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.